 Schwantesia loeschiana Tisch.

-Schwantesia herrei f. major, Schwantesia herrei var. minor
+Schwantesia herrei f. major, Schwantesia herrei subsp. minor, Schwantesia herrei var. minor

-Schwantesia loeschiana is a small, stemless succulent that forms a compact tuft of pale grey to dusty green or bluish leaves fused at the base.
+Schwantesia loeschiana is a small succulent with a very short stem and 2 to 4 pairs of pale grey to dusty green or bluish leaves fused at the base.
 The leaves are thick, fleshy, and triangular in cross-section, have sharp, often reddish margins, and can grow up to 1.4 inches (3.5 cm) long.
-The new leaves appear from within the old leaf pair fissure, which gives the impression of the plant having sets of alternate appressed leaves.
-The solitary flowers are yellow, up to 2 inches (5 cm) in diameter, and appear on a short peduncle.
+The new leaves appear from the fissure between the old leaf pair.

 How to Grow and Care